-Right from the start, his strategy set his business apart from others: Fischer consistently counted on direct customer service with technical field service and did not limit himself to small customer accounts.
+Right from the start, his strategy set his business apart from others.
+Fischer consistently provided direct customer service with technical field service and did not limit himself to small customer accounts.
 There was a major need for explanation and guidance.
-EBV was back then already the only distributor able to explain to customers what semiconductors, integrated circuits and transistors were and where they could be used.
-“Distribution was yesterday.
-Today is EBV was already applicable as the company‘s motto even back then – though it was not coined by management until 1998.
-From the large host of about 250 to 300 small and large distributors that shot up faster than mushrooms from the ground, EBV proved to be one of the few that succeeded.
+Back then, EBV was already the only distributor able to explain to customers what semiconductors, integrated circuits and transistors were and where they could be used.
+The company was already true to its later slogan – “Distribution was yesterday.
+Today is EBV.” – even back then, although it was not coined by management until 1998.
+From the flood of about 250 to 300 small and large distributors that sprang up like mushrooms, EBV proved to be one of the few that succeeded.
 Or, as Erich Fischer described it: “Those who don’t plan for the future don’t have one.”

-Yet, in fact, Fischer was pushing hard to get into Bavaria.
+But Fischer was actually pushing hard to get into Bavaria.
 It was where major customers like Siemens and Grundig were located.
 Then chance played its part.
-The Motorola Bavaria representative surprisingly left the business in November 1969, and the chip manufacturer offered Fischer Bavaria in exchange.
+The Bavaria representative for Motorola surprisingly left the business in November 1969, and the chip manufacturer offered Bavaria to Fischer instead.
 Munich became the new home of EBV.

 EBV’s early years were marked by surging growth in sales.
 They were years in which electronics steadily became an integral part of everyday life, and in which demand from industry for semiconductors was correspondingly high.
-In the company’s first full year of business, 1970, a staff of ten was already generating sales of nearly four million Marks.
-As early as 1972, EBV broke through the ten million Mark barrier with a 50 percent leap in sales.
-And at the end of December that year, the sales team acquired the largest order in EBV’s history up to that point, totalling over 750,000 Marks.
+In the company’s first full year of business, 1970, a staff of ten was already generating sales of nearly four million deutschmarks.
+As early as 1972, EBV broke through the ten million deutschmark barrier with a 50 percent leap in sales.
+And at the end of December that year, the sales team won the largest order in EBV’s history up to that point, totalling over 750,000 deutschmarks.
 The sales growth in 1973 was then 70 percent.
-In 1974 EBV surged through the 15 million barrier, finishing the year with sales of 16.4 million Marks.
+In 1974 EBV surged through the 15 million barrier, finishing the year with sales of 16.4 million deutschmarks.

 Even back then, EBV was able to build on stable customer relationships.
-A few figures back up that claim: Of the total sales turnover in both 1973 and 1978, well over a third was attributable to the same top ten customers, even though the business had almost tripled in size during that time and the customer base was growing rapidly.
+A few figures back up that claim.
+Of the total sales turnover in both 1973 and 1978, well over a third was attributable to the same top ten customers, even though the business had almost tripled in size during that time and the customer base was growing rapidly.
 In 1978, EBV’s sales team generated 75 percent of its total turnover with customers they had been serving for five years or more.
 And EBV’s business was always highly profitable.
-Its per capita sales at the time of around one million Marks a year were twice as high as the industry norm.
-This illustrates how, by contrast, the large numbers of small orders and the wide product range takes its toll on broad-liners.
+Its per capita sales at the time, of around one million deutschmarks a year, were twice as high as the industry norm.
+This illustrates how, by contrast, large numbers of small orders and a wide product range takes its toll on broad-liners.

-An end to temporary accommodation: The old villa in Harlaching near Munich which EBV had rented seven years previously was yet again bursting at the seams.
-So to mark its tenth anniversary, EBV decided to invest in new premises, for the first time moving into a proper office block, in the Munich suburb of Unterhaching, at Oberweg number 6.
+EBV then put an end to its temporary accommodation.
+The old villa in Harlaching near Munich which EBV had rented for the previous seven years was yet again bursting at the seams.
+So to mark its tenth anniversary, EBV decided to invest in new premises, for the first time moving into a proper office block in the Munich suburb of Unterhaching, at Oberweg number 6.

 The new corporate headquarters covered a thousand square metres, including the central warehouse, order processing department, accounts and management functions; the Bavaria sales office; and the new microprocessor centre.

-After the company’s acquisition by Raab Karcher and the resultant expansion, sales in 1996 surged to 630 million Marks and the workforce grew to 470.
-In 1998 – boosted by its “eastward expansion” – EBV topped a billion Marks in sales for the first time.
-There could hardly have been more pleasing performance figures with which to celebrate the company’s 30th anniversary in 1999.
+After the company’s acquisition by Raab Karcher and the resulting expansion, sales in 1996 surged to 630 million deutschmarks and the workforce grew to 470.
+In 1998 – boosted by its eastward expansion – EBV topped a billion deutschmarks in sales for the first time.
+There could hardly have been more satisfactory performance figures with which to celebrate the company’s 30th anniversary in 1999.

 A German company trading on the Italian market?
 EBV launched EBV Italy in Milan in 1992 by - for the first time - purchasing an outside business in order to gain a foothold in Italy, Spain and Switzerland.
 EBV took over the stock, customer database, bank obligations and 20 Italy-based staff from Kontron Components.

 The beginnings in Spain were just as strenuous.
 Potential customers confused EBV with a Spanish bank with a similar-sounding name.
-For non-Spanish people, the Iberian lifestyle and, especially, the office hours took some getting used to: two to three hours’ siesta during which business life came to a complete stop; lunch around 3 in the afternoon; dinner at 11 at night.
+For non-Spanish people, the Iberian lifestyle, especially the office hours, took some getting used to: two to three hours’ siesta during which business life came to a complete stop; lunch around 3 in the afternoon; dinner at 11 at night.

 And the expansion went on: Algeria, Morocco and Tunisia joined Spain, Italy, Portugal and France as part of the EBV Southern Europe region.